 Our VIAT sessions are practical and engaging, specifically tailored to meet your team’s needs and current levels of knowledge.
 We are flexible and can offer anything from informal one-hour sessions to more structured full day training.

-Our sessions can cover any or all of the following core topics:
+Our sessions cover the following core topics:

-- Key information and statistics on sight loss in the UK, and locally
+- Key information and statistics on sight loss in the UK, and locally.

-- An overview of the most common eye conditions and other health conditions that can have an impact on sight loss
+- An overview of the most common eye conditions and other health conditions that can have an impact on sight loss (e.g. diabetes, stroke).

-- Challenging visual impairment stereotypes and misconceptions
+- Challenging visual impairment stereotypes and misconceptions.

 - The emotional impacts of sight loss and how to empathise with people at different stages of their journey.